In the Amazon bookstore, there are no second chances for the Third Reich

 Amazon said it really didn't mean any of that about "Towards the White Republic."
 "We did not intend to imply that the book itself could not be put up for sale," he said in a statement.

-As for "Conspiracy of the six-pointed star," which is widely available at Other online booksellers, Amazon said the book did not meet its "content guidelines."
+As for "Conspiracy of the six-pointed star," which is widely available in other online booksellers, Amazon said the book did not meet its "content guidelines."

-A book seller since 2001, Delzer said he does not approve white supremacist material, but believes that people should be free to read whatever they want.
+A bookseller since 2001, Delzer said he does not approve white supremacy material, but believes that people should be free to read whatever they want.
 The biggest seller in his shop right now is Greta Thunberg, the young climate activist.

 "Amazon wants its customers to trust Amazon," he said.
 "The place where he sells books doesn't want to think much about criticism."

-In 1998, when Amazon was an ambitious company, its The founder, Jeff Bezos, said: "We want all the books to be available: the good, the bad and the ugly."
-Customer reviews, he said, "would let the truth be unleashed."
+In 1998, when Amazon was an ambitious company, its founder, Jeff Bezos, said: "We want all books to be available: the good, the bad and the ugly."
+Customer reviews, he said, "would let the truth escape."

 That expansive philosophy declined over the years.
 In 2010, when the media discovered the "Guide for the love and pleasure of pedophiles,quot; on the site, the retailer's first reaction was to stand firm.